 - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
 That doesn't mean others will not work, I just have not tested other flours.

-- Butter - You can use vegan butter to make this dairy-free but note they will not be as creamy or buttery in flavor.
+- Butter – You can use vegan butter to make this dairy-free, but note it will not be as creamy or buttery in flavor.

-- Lemon - Add in 1 tablespoon of lemon juice and 1 teaspoon lemon zest.
+- Lemon – Add in 1 tablespoon of lemon juice and 1 teaspoon of lemon zest.

 - Espresso - If you love coffee flavor, add 1 teaspoon of instant coffee to the dry ingredients!